 It’s our eighth year partnering with Bright Pink®, and our first year meeting their new CEO, Katie Thiede.
 We got to know Katie and what Bright Pink means to her— read on for our interview and find out how YOU can get involved with Bright Pink.

-How did you hear about/ get involved with Bright Pink?
+How did you first get involved with Bright Pink?

-How can girls/women get involved with Bright Pink?
+How can girls get involved with Bright Pink?

 Bright Pink is always looking for passionate young women to get involved as volunteers or ambassadors and to help support our mission!
 We have 150+ ambassadors in 38 states and hope to grow that network over time so we can reach women all across the country with this life-saving education.
 Another great way to get involved, practice a healthy lifestyle, and fuel our mission is through Team Bright Pink, a community of 3,000 men and women who commit to run, lift or play while raising funds for Bright Pink.
 There are opportunities for everyone, from novice to elite athletes.
 We’re recruiting for the 2018 Bank of America Chicago Marathon and more, so considering championing our mission by joining our team!
 And of course, chat and connect with us on Facebook: @BrightPink Instagram/Twitter: @BeBrightPink.